browserengineering/book/book/chrome.md

 It's been a lot of work just to handle links!
 We had to:

-- Give each word an explicit size and position
+- give each word an explicit size and position;
-- Determine which piece of text a user clicked on
+- determine which piece of text a user clicked on;
-- Split per-page from browser-wide information
+- split per-page from browser-wide information;
-- Draw a tab bar, an address bar, and a back button
+- draw a tab bar, an address bar, and a back button;
-- And even implement text editing!
+- and even implement text editing!

 Now just imagine all the features you can add to your browser!